rschristopher/rschristopher.github.io/src/saving/self-custody/index.md

 It's new, it's different,
  and it confuses those who haven't realized just how disruptive this kind of technology truly is.
+The claims that it's too difficult are patronizing and wrong.
+Managing your keys is *easier* than driving a car, buying a house, or any of the myriad of tasks we expect fully grown adults to manage.

 !!! question "I heard it requires 'persistent competence', is that true?"